Bou Inania Madrasa: Architecture

-The madrasa

 Entrances

 The madrasa has two entrances: one on Tala'a Kebira street aligned with the mihrab and the central axis of the building, and another on Tala'a Seghira at the back.
 The Tala'a Kebira entrance has a horseshoe arch doorway surrounded by stucco decoration.
 A set of stairs leads into a vestibule and then directly into the main courtyard.
 The vestibule is covered in the same rich ornamentation as the rest of the madrasa and has a ceiling of cedar wood carved in elaborate muqarnas.

-Another doorway to the left of the main entrance leads directly to the outer gallery of the main courtyard and from there gives access to an ablutions room in the northeast part of the building.
-This room is centered around a rectangular water basin and is surrounded by other small chambers.
+Another doorway to the left of the main entrance, known as Bab al-Ḥafa ('Door of the barefoot'), leads directly to the outer gallery of the main courtyard and from there gives direct access to the student rooms and to the ablutions room in the northeast part of the building.
+The vestibule of this entrance is covered by a barrel vault clad with stucco decoration featuring a star-like geometric motif.
+The nearby ablutions room is centered around a rectangular water basin and is surrounded by other small chambers.

-The rear Tala'a Seghira entrance is marked by a carved wooden canopy above a panel of carved stucco decoration, and leads via a bending corridor to the main courtyard.
+The rear entrance, opening from Tala'a Seghira, leads via a bending corridor to the main courtyard.
+This entrance is marked by very fine decoration, including a carved wooden canopy situated above a panel of carved stucco decoration.
+Directly above the doorway is a wooden lintel carved with an Arabic inscription that names Abu Inan as the madrasa's founder.
 In this part of the building was also a Qur'anic school for children (similar to a kuttab).